TomADavis/TomADavis/README.md

 **🔭 I’m currently working on:** Learning SQL for a project I have on hold

-**🌱 Outside of Uni** I’m currently learning to use python and R and apply them to large data sets
+**🌱 Outside of Uni** I’m currently learning to use python and R and apply them to large data sets while being the admin for my archery clubs website <a href = "https://www.pantherfieldarchery.club">visit here</a>

 **📚 Inside of Uni** I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.